 What scuba gear will I use?

-In the PADI Basic Freediver course, you learn to use a mask, snorkel and fins, and may also use a wetsuit and weight belt.
-Using gear designed specifically for freediving is best, however, in this course, you may be able to use snorkeling equipment you already own.
+During this course, you will learn to use a mask, snorkel and fins, and may also use a wetsuit and weight belt.
+Using gear designed specifically for freediving is best, however, in this course, you may be able to use snorkelling equipment you already own.
 If you're unsure about whether the gear you own is suitable or want to chat about freediving gear, just let us know!

 What are the prerequisites for this course?

-To enroll in a PADI Basic Freediver course you must be 12 years old or older.
+To enrol in a PADI Basic Freediver course you must be 12 years old or older.
 You need adequate swimming skills and need to be in good physical health.
-No prior experience with snorkeling, skin diving or freediving is required.
+No prior experience with snorkelling, skin diving or freediving is required.

 How do I start?

-Contact Scuba Leeds and get the PADI Freediver Touch tablet app.
-The Touch is an interactive study tool that gives you the background information you need to freedive safely and allows you to study at your own pace.
+Book onto the course now and get the Touch tablet app.
+The Touch app is an interactive study tool that gives you the background information you need to freedive safely and allows you to study at your own pace.